Bon Ton Bread Pudding

 Bohemian New Orleans

+The importance of “little magazines” to American publishing, to American literature, is vastly underrated.
 Usually devoted to avant-garde, non-commercial content, and notoriously ephemeral, these periodicals showcase voices that otherwise might have been lost.
 In Bohemian New Orleans, Jeff Weddle tells the story of one such journal, the press that grew around it, and throws in a tantalizing profile of New Orleans in the 1960s.

 In 1932, a failed jewelry heist in Cleveland, Ohio, sent John Edgar Webb to the penitentiary for three years.
 While in stir, he edited the prison newspaper and, after his release, wrote a novel about his experience that caught the attention of Norman Mailer and led to a brief flirtation with Hollywood.
 Jon and his wife Louise traveled around for some years, then settled in New Orleans, in the Vieux Carré, which was a Dixie Bohemia, a haven for free spirits, musicians, artists, and writers.
 In New Orleans, the Webbs lived and breathed art.
-Lou made a living selling watercolors in the infamous Pirate’s Alley, across the street from their apartment, and Jon worked as a freelance writer and editor.
+Lou made a living selling watercolors in Pirate’s Alley, across the street from their apartment, and Jon worked as a freelance writer and editor.

 But he was passionate about creating the kind of literary magazine that would attract poets, writers, and artists to invest in the publication.
 After a good deal of preliminary groundwork and networking and a year of production (it was typeset, collated, and bound in the Webbs’ tiny Royal Street apartment), the first issue of The Outsider—three thousand copies—came out in 1960.